Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 These tyre accessories are not essential but will make life easier when it comes to ongoing maintenance.

 Bike Tek Pro Pressure Tyre Monitor

-This is a neatly packaged analogue pressure reader that gives a PSI rating on a large dial display.
+This neatly packaged analogue pressure reader gives a PSI rating on a large dial display.
 It includes a ‘pressure off’ system meaning you can take a reading and store its result until you push a release button.

-This design is easier to use and more accurate than the older ‘pencil’ type designs.
+This design is easier and more accurate than the older ‘pencil’ type designs.
 We like its analogue design, shockproof housing and neat carry case.

 Bike It Rubber Tyre Valve 90 Degree

-This little valve replacement does exactly that.
-Designed to replace your existing valve, its 90 degree angle makes your tyre easier to top up, check the pressure and re-inflate in the event of a puncture.
+This little valve replacement does precisely that.
+Designed to replace your existing valve, its 90-degree angle makes your tyre easier to top up, check the pressure and re-inflate in the event of a puncture.

 Clever, inexpensive and convenient.